April 10, 2026

 What makes a family office more likely to invest in a fund versus a direct deal?

-How does LP concentration affect fund structure for a $100M vehicle?
+How does partner concentration affect fund structure?

 Continue reading this series: